JDubbTX/OpenIBMi/src/posts/2023-10-12-Base64-Encoding.md

 {% cols "bg-gray-100 rounded-lg" %}

-In this version of the code, we first define a field `DecodedTextVarBinary` of type `sqltype(VARBINARY:100)` to recieve the decoded text.
+In this version of the code, we first define a field `DecodedTextVarBinary` of type `sqltype(VARBINARY:100)` to receive the decoded text.

 We define another field `TranslatedTextVarChar` of type `VARCHAR(100) CCSID(1208)` which allows us to translate the binary ebcdic data back to UTF-8 text.

 `QSYS2.BASE64_DECODE` is used to decode the encoded value `EncodedText`.
 Because this is a SQL function, we prepend the argument with `:`, which indicates to the SQL precompiler that it is a host variable.
-We also prepende `DecodedTextVarBinary` with `:` because it is another host variable.
+We also prepend `DecodedTextVarBinary` with `:` because it is another host variable.

 Then, to get the translate the decoded value back to ccsid 1208 we simply just assign the value of `DecodedTextVarBinary` to `TranslatedTextVarChar`.
 RPG handles the translation for us.